VladSaybulin/Shikimori/README.md

 ## Development Setup

-First off, you require the latest Android Studio 4.2 Canary to be able to build the app.
+You require the latest Android Studio 4.2 Canary to be able to build the app.
 This is because the project is written in Jetpack Compose